zaari/garta/README.md

 * cargo **0.16**
 * gtk **3.16**

-At first, you have to clone this repository.
+At first, you have to clone the repository.

 ```bash
 git clone https://github.com/zaari/garta